 The Rocker Knife with T-handle is an easy-to-use adaptive knife that cuts food with a rocking motion.
 The 4 1/2 inch stainless steel single-edge curved blade easily cuts through food and can be sharpened like any other kitchen knife.
 The knife is easy to use – simply apply gentle pressure to the handle with your whole hand then simply rock back and forth.
-Available with a wood or plastic handle for $18.95.
+Available with a wood or plastic handle.
 Order yours from CaregiverProducts.com.

 The lightweight design works with all forks and spoons, even plastic.
 SteadyRest goes on easily with a velcro strap which has two snaps that adjust to accommodate any sized hand.
 SteadyRest can also be used with pens and pencils.
 By adjusting the position of the device on the hand, users can write smoothly and with control.
-Recommended for light to moderate tremors. $49.95 at www.steadyrest.org.
+Recommended for light to moderate tremors.
+See more at www.steadyrest.org.

 Clothing and Bedding

 Magnetic button adaptors are specially designed to convert your shirt buttons into magnetic closures.
 This simple, patent pending solution helps overcome dexterity limitations and takes the hassle out of buttoning.
 Regain the ability to dress and undress independently.
 It takes only a few minutes (but does require fine motor skills to install.)
 Each set contains 10 adaptors.
-Learn more at www.buttons2button.com/.
+Learn more online.

 MagnaReady offers classic dress shirts with magnetically-infused buttons, making it easy for anyone with limited motor skills to dress independently.
 MagnaReady’s hand-sewn shirts are 100% cotton, stain-resistant and wrinkle-free.
 They are available in men’s sizes S-XXL and offered in white, blue or plaid for $59.99 each.
 For women, the company sells a classic tailored striped Oxford crafted from cotton.
 Styling includes a tapered look, forward-point collar with white collar, cuffs, and placket, plus single-button barrel cuffs with signature darts.
 Boys and girls outerwear is also available via the MagnaMini website.
 Learn more at www.magnaready.com.